-- 2. Amelia Island Tourism Development Council (TDC) the advisory body that recommends and oversees the expenditure of the County's local option tourist development tax authorized by Section 125.0104, Florida Statutes. - Authorized Person or Authorized Traveler A person other than a County officer or employee, whether elected or commissioned or not, who is authorized by an agency head to incur travel expenses in the performance of official duties on behalf of the agency. - 4.
-Business relating to the promotion of tourism to Amelia Island. - 5.
-Entertainment Expense The actual, reasonable, and necessary costs of providing hospitality to Tourism Promoters, as authorized under Section 125.0104(9), Florida Statutes. - Local Tourist Development Partners Includes all employees or representatives from local hotels, motels, restaurants, businesses, Nassau County government officials, municipalities, boards, associated employees, and vendors contracted to do business with Nassau County. - 7.
-Per Diem As an alternative to reimbursement for lodging and meals, a traveler may receive an amount of \$80 per day to cover travel costs.
+- 1. Amelia Island Convention and Visitors Bureau (CVB) - the entity with a valid contract to administrate the County's tourism-related services. - 2.
+Amelia Island Tourism Development Council (TDC) - the advisory body that recommends and oversees the expenditure of the County's local option tourist development tax authorized by Section 125.0104, Florida Statutes. - 3.
+Authorized Person or Authorized Traveler - A person other than a County officer or employee, whether elected or commissioned or not, who is authorized by an agency head to incur travel expenses in the performance of official duties on behalf of the agency. - 4.
+Business - relating to the promotion of tourism to Amelia Island. - 5.
+Entertainment Expense - The actual, reasonable, and necessary costs of providing hospitality to Tourism Promoters, as authorized under Section 125.0104(9), Florida Statutes. - 6.
+Local Tourist Development Partners - Includes all employees or representatives from local hotels, motels, restaurants, businesses, Nassau County government officials, municipalities, boards, associated employees, and vendors contracted to do business with Nassau County. - Per Diem As an alternative to reimbursement for lodging and meals, a traveler may 7. receive an amount of \$80 per day to cover travel costs.
 The day is divided into four quarters, six hours or a fraction thereof, midnight to midnight.
-No receipts are required, but per diem is limited to travel outside of Nassau County that requires an overnight stay. - 8.
-Subsistence All travelers shall be allowed for subsistence when traveling to conduct bona fide County business that serves a direct and lawful public purpose.
+No receipts are required, but per diem is limited to travel outside of Nassau County that requires an overnight - 8.
+Subsistence - All travelers shall be allowed for subsistence when traveling to conduct bona fide County business that serves a direct and lawful public purpose.
 Rates and requirements further described in Section II of this policy and as outlined in Section 112.061(6), Florida Statutes. - 9.
-Tourism Promoter Travel writers, tour brokers, journalists, travel agents, tour operators, airlines, travel consultants, meeting planners, or others that can bring, direct, or encourage travel or publicity to Amelia Island (collectively or singularly referred to as "Tourism Promoters").
+Tourism Promoter - Travel writers, tour brokers, journalists, travel agents, tour operators, airlines, travel consultants, meeting planners, or others that can bring, direct, or encourage travel or publicity to Amelia Island (collectively or singularly referred to as "Tourism Promoters").
 For purposes of this policy, Local Tourist Development Partners are excluded from this definition. - 10.
-Traveler A public officer, public employee, or authorized person, that incurs travel expenses while traveling in the performance of official duties.
+Traveler - A public officer, public employee, or authorized person, that incurs travel expenses while traveling in the performance of official duties.